If you’re like me, you’re probably looking for a reason to mount a TV in your garage.

 Many modern strips also have USB ports, so you can charge other personal devices at the same time.

 You can buy surge protectors just about everywhere.
-However, I tested some of the more popular garage surge protectors to see which one performed the best.
-You can see my results in the link above.
+However, I tested some of the most popular garage surge protectors to see which performed best.
+Check out my results by clicking on the link.